-For each eligible production, SODEC issues an Approval Certificate which identifies the owner of the copyright and who also attests the eligibility of the production throughout the period during which the production is carried out in Quebec.
-A copy of the Approval Certificate must be transmitted by the copyright owner or by the means of his official designee, to any eligible corporation who intends to submit to SODEC an application for an Advance Ruling with regards to the eligible production.
+For each eligible production, SODEC issues an Approval Certificate which identifies the owner of the copyright and attests the eligibility of the production throughout the period during which the production is carried out in Québec.
+A copy of the Approval Certificate must be transmitted by the copyright owner or their official designee to any eligible corporation who intends to submit to SODEC an application for an Advance Ruling with regards to the eligible production.